Updated July 25, 2023

 Difference Between Prime Loan and Subprime Loan

+Benefits of Subprime Loans

-Type of Subprime Loans
+Disadvantages of Subprime Loans

-Many financial institutions do not provide Subprime loans due to an extra layer of credit risks involved in the event of default thereby increasing the interest rates chargeable on these loans.
+Many financial institutions do not provide Subprime loans due to an extra layer of credit risks involved in the event of default, thereby increasing the interest rates chargeable on these loans.
 But however, just increasing the interest rate won’t solve the problem as it may put more financial pressure on the borrower.